Why Choose AEA Over Other Study Abroad Companies?

 What is AEA doing to be sustainable?

-In our effort to be more sustainable over the years, we have figured out our company operation’s carbon footprint.
+In our effort to be more sustainable over the years, we have calculated our company’s carbon footprint.
 With that information, we remove enough carbon via Climeworks to be a carbon-neutral company.

-Furthermore, AEA contributes roughly 5% of our net profits, annually, to support non-profit organizations worldwide that focus on climate solutions such as methane capture; clean water and nutrition initiatives; vaccinations; and healthcare among the world’s most at risk populations.
+AEA contributes roughly 5% of our net profits annually to support non-profit organizations worldwide that focus on: